github/docs/content/code-security/secret-scanning/introduction/about-secret-scanning.md

 Define your own patterns for secrets used by your organization that {% data variables.product.prodname_secret_scanning %} can scan for and detect.
 For more information, see "[AUTOTITLE](/code-security/secret-scanning/using-advanced-secret-scanning-and-push-protection-features/custom-patterns/defining-custom-patterns-for-secret-scanning)."

-{% ifversion secret-scanning-custom-pattern-ai-generated %}

-You can also leverage AI to generate regular expressions that will capture all your custom patterns.
-For more information, see "[AUTOTITLE](/code-security/secret-scanning/using-advanced-secret-scanning-and-push-protection-features/custom-patterns/responsible-use-ai-regex-generator)."

 {% endif %}

+{% ifversion secret-scanning-ai-generic-secret-detection %}

+### {% data variables.secret-scanning.copilot-secret-scanning %}

+* **{% data variables.secret-scanning.generic-secret-detection-caps %}**: Leverage {% data variables.product.prodname_secret_scanning %}'s AI capabilities to detect unstructured secrets, such as passwords, in your repository.
+For more information, see "[AUTOTITLE](/code-security/secret-scanning/copilot-secret-scanning/responsible-ai-generic-secrets)."{% ifversion secret-scanning-custom-pattern-ai-generated %}
+* **{% data variables.secret-scanning.custom-pattern-regular-expression-generator-caps %}**: Leverage {% data variables.product.prodname_secret_scanning %}'s AI capabilities to generate regular expressions that will capture all your custom patterns.
+For more information, see "[AUTOTITLE](/code-security/secret-scanning/copilot-secret-scanning/responsible-use-ai-regex-generator).{% endif %}

 {% endif %}